 What is a value chain?

-To understand how to conduct a value chain analysis, a business must first know what its value chain is.
-A value chain is the full range of activities – including design, production, marketing and distribution – businesses go through to bring a product or service from conception to delivery.
-For companies that produce goods, the value chain starts with the raw materials used to make their products, and consists of everything that is added to it before it is sold to consumers.
+A value chain is the full range of activities – including design, production, marketing and distribution – businesses conduct to bring a product or service from conception to delivery.
+For companies that produce goods, the value chain starts with the raw materials used to make their products, and consists of everything added before the product is sold to consumers.

 Porter's value chain

 Harvard Business School's Michael E. Porter was the first to introduce the concept of a value chain.
-Porter, who also developed the Five Forces Model that many businesses and companies use to figure out how well they can compete in the current marketplace, first discussed the value chain concept in his book "Competitive Advantage: Creating and Sustaining Superior Performance" (Free Press, 1985).
+Porter, who also developed the Five Forces Model to show businesses where they rank in competition in the current marketplace, discussed the value chain concept in his book "Competitive Advantage: Creating and Sustaining Superior Performance" (Free Press, 1998).

-- Inbound logistics: This refers to everything involved in receiving, storing and distributing the raw materials used in the production process.
+- Inbound logistics are the receiving, storing and distributing of raw materials used in the production process.

-- Operations: This is the stage where raw products are turned into the final product.
+- Operations is the stage at which the raw materials are turned into the final product.

-- Outbound logistics: This is the distribution of the final product to consumers.
+- Outbound logistics is the distribution of the final product to consumers.

-- Marketing and sales: This stage involves activities like advertising, promotions, sales-force organization, selecting distribution channels, pricing, and managing customer relationships of the final product to ensure it is targeted to the correct consumer groups.
+- Marketing and sales involves advertising, promotions, sales-force organization, distribution channels, pricing and managing the final product to ensure it is targeted to the appropriate consumer groups.

-- Service: This refers to the activities that are needed to maintain the product's performance after it has been produced.
-This stage includes things like installation, training, maintenance, repair, warranty and after-sales services.
+- Service refers to the activities needed to maintain the product's performance after it has been produced, and includes things like installation, training, maintenance, repair, warranty and after-sale services.

 The support activities help the primary functions and comprise the following:

-- Technology development: Technology can be used across the board in the development of a product, including in the research and development stage, in how new products are developed and designed, and process automation.
+- Technology development can be used in the research and development stage, in how new products are developed and designed, and in process automation.

-- Human resource management: These are the activities involved in hiring and retaining the proper employees to help design, build and market the product.
+- Human resource management includes the activities involved in hiring and retaining the proper employees to help design, build and market the product.

-- Firm infrastructure: This refers to an organization's structure and its management, planning, accounting, finance and quality-control mechanisms.
+- Firm infrastructure refers to an organization's structure and its management, planning, accounting, finance, and quality-control mechanisms.

 Goals and outcomes